tomsWebConsulting/twcsl/Move Product Detail Additional Info First N Blocks to End of Product Details/README.md

 * **2022-01-06**

   * filter out accordion from blocks to move, they break when moved
-  * more fixes for SS html structure and class name changes
+  * more fixes for SS Dec.
+20th 2021 structure/CSS changes
   * bumped version to 0.3d2

 * **2022-01-05**